 Jack the Ripper: Begins place six months after the last murder.
 The pilot deals with the lingering fear left behind by the ripper murders.

-Jack the Ripoff: In "I Need Light" the killer hoped to pass off his victim as one of Jack's.
+Jack the Ripoff: In "I Need Light" Sir Arthur Donaldson, the killer, hoped to pass off his victim as one of Jack's.

 Jurisdiction Friction: The rivalry between the Metropolitan Police and the City Police causes problems in "The King Came Calling".